 Could there be any connection between height and the narcissism of these men?

-The next morning when I brought my kids to preschool I noticed in one of the classrooms a very tall boy called Mike.
-Though his teacher insisted that Mike was the same age as the other children in his class, Mike towered over the other three-year-olds by multiple inches.
+One morning when I brought my kids to preschool I noticed in one of the classrooms a very tall boy called Mike.
+Though Mike was the same age as the other children in his class, Mike towered over the other three-year-olds by multiple inches.

 I watched, intrigued by Mike's interactions with his peers.
 When Mike spotted an enticing truck that another little boy was enjoying, he walked over, took the truck from its prior rider, and the smaller boy just turned to find something else to play with.
 No contest.